Systematic Sampling | A Step-by-Step Guide with Examples

 If you don’t have a list, you choose every kth member of the population for your sample at the same time as collecting the data for your study.

 As in simple random sampling, you should try to make sure every individual you have chosen for your sample actually participates in your study.
-If those who decide to participate do so for reasons connected with the variables that you are collecting, this could bias your study.
+If those who decide to participate do so for reasons connected with the variables that you are collecting, this could cause research bias to affect your study.

 Frequently asked questions about systematic sampling